kurt-hectic/blog/_posts/2024-11-29-wis2-power-users-nutshell.markdown

 eventually exhausting the network buffer and leading to data loss.
 Subject to enough memory, the queue can buffer a temporary higher inflow rate than processing rate.

-The following code implements a simple MQTT subscription, queueing of incoming messages in a queue and processing of the queue in a separate thread.
+[Example code #1]({% link /assets/code/queue_example.py%}) implements a simple MQTT subscription, queueing of incoming messages in a queue and processing of the queue in a separate thread.

 {% highlight python %}
 import threading